 How to Make Strawberry Puree

-Once you make this great fruit puree with very little effort, you'll never go back to store-bought!
+Once you make this great fruit puree with very little effort, you'll never go back to store-bought extracts and flavorings.

-- Your strawberry puree is now finished!
-If you want to go the extra step to turn this into a strawberry coulis, pass it through a fine mesh sieve into a bowl to remove any little pieces of fiber or seeds that may be remaining.
+You can leave your puree slightly lumpy.
+If you'd prefer a perfectly smooth and uniform strawberry coulis, pass the pureed strawberries through a fine mesh sieve into a medium bowl to remove any pieces of fiber or seeds.

 What is Strawberry Puree?